Atharva712/Atharva712/README.md

-- 👋 Hi, I’m @Atharva712
+- 👋 Hi, I’m Atharva Ghodmare
-- 👀 I’m interested in FrontEnd Web Development
+- 👀 I’m interested in Security Analyst Roles
-- 🌱 I’m completed learning JavaScript
+- 🌱 I have completed learning Ethical Hacking, Penetration Testing and Incident Reponse, Digital Forensics
-- 🌱I have started learning React
-- 💞️ I’m looking to collaborate on website designing part based on HTML5 and CSS
+- 💞️ I’m looking to collaborate with security ansalysts and contribute in opensource projects
-- 📫 How to reach me atharvghodmare@gmail.com
+- 📫 Reach me at atharvghodmare@gmail.com

 <!---
 Atharva712/Atharva712 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.